hist3907b-winter2015/module2-findingdata/README.md

 ### And don't forget serendipity
 Follow researchers and institutions in your field of study.
 Today on Twitter I saw something that struck me as an excellent find.
-Penn Libraries tweeted, and I retweeted, [a link to a traveller's diary from the 19th century](http://dla.library.upenn.edu/dla/medren/detail.html?id=MEDREN_5103295) - a woman who sailed up the Nile
+Penn Libraries tweeted, and I retweeted, [a link to a traveller's diary from the 19th century](http://dla.library.upenn.edu/dla/medren/detail.html?id=MEDREN_5103295) - a woman who sailed from the US to Europe and thence the Nile, which she ascended and explored.
 [My tweet](https://twitter.com/electricarchaeo/status/555078078511460352) led to a flurry of activity amongst scholars, and even now, the transcription has begun...

 ## But first... let's set a bit of framework.